 1. Interior maintenance of residence

 Together with the landlord you are responsible for the maintenance of the residence.
+The paintwork on the inside, for instance, the tenant has to paint.
 The tenant’s maintenance duties are set out in the document ‘Small Repairs and Maintenance’, which specifies what maintenance is the tenant’s responsibility and what the landlord’s.
 We normally consult with you well in advance when maintenance work that is at the landlord’s expense is going to be carried out.
 Do you wish to make changes to the residence?
 Then please submit a written approval application to us.
 We have the right to refuse your application without giving reason.

 2. Urgent repairs